I apply these new mindful behaviors in my everyday life. I sincerely apologize to people I have hurt, except when counterproductive.

 The key here is to stay mindful

 It’s not an either-or proposition.
 It’s not either you change your behavior, or you are mindful.
 It’s both.
 If you only focus on your conduct, it may happen in a blur, as you are forcing yourself to do what you believe you should be doing.
 You will likely be tense, not quite emotionally present as you’re doing it.
-This kind of change is not going to be lasting, and it’s not going to be satisfying.
+This kind of change will not be lasting, and it’s not going to be satisfying.
 You’re adding stress and pressure to your life.
-In some way or another, it’s going contribute to your level of general and happiness, and lead you to act out.
-So it’s no good.
+In some way or another, it’s going contribute to your level of general and happiness and lead you to act out.
+So, it’s no good.